-Cream cheese has always been a favorite ingredient for me, when added t o various dishes, sweet and or savory.
-From my childhood I use to slather it on banana bread, then too I learned how to make ruguleah, with cream cheese, butter and flour, a Jewish delicacy/ danish -like dessert, folded in with sugar, nuts and cinnamon, also from my Jewish background.
-But too, with a mild salsa dressing along with spices such as cilantro, oregano, pepper, thyme, some salt and onion powder, I watched a friend swhirl the cream cheese and spices in a blender creating a tasty dip, perfect as an appetizer.
+Cream cheese has always been a favorite ingredient for me, when added to various dishes, sweet and or savory.
+From my childhood I use to slather it on banana bread, then too I learned how to make ruguleah, with cream cheese, butter and flour, a Jewish delicacy/ Danish -like dessert, folded in with sugar, nuts and cinnamon, also from my Jewish background.
+But too, with a mild salsa dressing along with spices such as cilantro, oregano, pepper, thyme, some salt and onion powder, I watched a friend swirl the cream cheese and spices in a blender briefly to create a tasty dip, along with chips, perfect as an appetizer.

 But in more recent years I discovered tasty muffins, and make assorted variations.
-I bring filled platters of these to volunteer events, and every last crumb dissapears!
+I bring filled platters of these to volunteer events, and every last crumb disappears!
 If I see a recipe on line, or in one of my many cookbooks, I check it out, and alter it to my liking, which is what I did with this muffin recipe.
-Especially in summer with fresh fruit in abundnace at Farmers Markets, I gravitate to stands and buy selections of raspberries, blackberries and strawberries.
+Especially in summer with fresh fruit in abundance at Farmers Markets, I gravitate to stands and buy selections of raspberries, blackberries and strawberries.
 But too, even in winter, grocery stores stock good choices of frozen fruit.
-Blackberries and rasberries make a delicious muffin; however too, I love their colorful contrasts, plus the perk and color that chocolate chips bring in.
-The muffins adapt well as a morning sweet treat or as a dessert to any meal.
+Blackberries and raspberries in muffins make for a tasty snack.
+Also, I love the colorful contrast the fruit brings alongside the chocolate chips.
+The muffins adapt well as a morning sweet treat or as a dessert after any meal.

 INGREDIENTS YIELDS 15-17 MUFFINS